Sasha’s Acute Myeloid Leukemia Story

-So they said that the best case scenario would be if my brothers were a match.
+They said that the best-case scenario would be if my brothers were a match.
 That way it could be quick and easy, done and over with.
-So they tested both of my brothers, and they both came back negative, which my brother Jacob was upset about because he wanted to be a match and help me, but he [couldn’t].
+They tested both of my brothers, and they both came back negative.
+My brother Jacob was upset about it because he wanted to be a match and help me, but he [couldn’t].

-It took from April to July, so, about two-and-a-half months.
+It took from April to July, so about 2.5 months.

 You ended up switching medical centers